What is psychotherapy and how can it help you?

 identifying and working through problems which can hinder a person from living their life freely, with meaning, and in attunement with their values and integrity.

-How can psychotherapy help me?
+How can psychotherapy help you?

 There are many good reasons to be in therapy.
 When life is painful and challenging, seems pointless or overwhelming, psychotherapy can be a route through the difficulties to start leading a more meaningful and satisfactory life.
 Some of the issues my clients bring to me are: